scharlton2/solver_dev_manual/source/02/02_01_solverdef_basic.rst

    The [Select Solver] dialog

 You sould take care about name attribute and version attribute, when you want to update a solver.
-Please refer to Section 5.5 for the detail.
+Please refer to :ref:`notice_about_version` for the detail.